Last Updated on

 Does your child seem to be constantly moving and never slow down?
 Are they having frequent issues paying attention in school?

 This was my child and after switching between three pediatricians and finally getting referred to a child psychologist, we got answers.
 Our daughter has ADHD or (Attention Deficit Hyperactivity Disorder).
-Aubrey has also been diagnosed with other behavior conditions that contribute to some of her symptoms but ADHD was her first ever diagnosis.
+Aubrey has also been diagnosed with other behavior conditions that contribute to some of her symptoms but ADHD was her first-ever diagnosis.

 *I am not a doctor or healthcare professional.
 All of my opinions are my own and describe my experience of the journey my family has gone through to find out my daughter had ADHD (Attention Deficit Hyperactivity Disorder).
-Please do not consider the symptoms below as a diagnosis but a guide to talk with your doctor about.
+Please do not consider the symptoms below as a diagnosis but a guide to talking with your doctor about.